Advertisement

 Dreaming of a Yosemite getaway—waterfalls tumbling over granite cliffs, sunrise at Tunnel View, and moonrise at Glacier Point?
-Before you book your trip, get the answers to some frequently asked questions about visiting Yosemite National Park and the surrounding area in 2025.
+Get the answers to some frequently asked questions about visiting Yosemite National Park and the surrounding area in 2025.

 Are reservations required to enter Yosemite in 2025?